FlorianBx/vite-pres/slides.md

   So how's the migration happening?
 Well, today Vite still uses Rollup.
 Then in June this year, Vite 7 came out with Rolldown as an experimental option.
 And next year in Q1, Vite 8 will make it the default.

-  The performance gains?
-Massive.
+  The performance gain is significant.
 Let me show you.
 -->

 ---